rsalmei/walletsaver-tech-assignment/README.md

 ## Tests

 For this project, I've initially decided to experiment leaving the tests out of the python source code.
-This means the packaging process can get only the actual code, and test code never gets to the "production" environment.
-The biggest advantage of this is eliminating the risk of importing and running them there, which could wreak havoc in the db.
+This means some packaging process could only get the actual code, no tests whatsoever.
+The biggest advantage of this is eliminating the risk of importing and running them anywhere non local, which could wreak havoc in the db.

-I had to include a new dependency `pytest-pythonpath` and create a `pytest.ini` to get the django settings to be found.
+Well, it does work, but when I got to the point of testing a django model, I've included the `factory-boy` dependency, created a "modelfactory", only to realize I couldn't import it in shell_plus...
+I had to go back and merge the tests again into the source.

-Well, it even does work, but when I got to the point of testing a django model, I've included the `factory-boy` dependency, and finally realized I couldn't import my new `modelfactory` in shell_plus...
-I had to merge the tests again into the source.
+So, to remove the tests from the actual code, the `Dockerfile` recipe would have to delete the tests directories after copying the source, which is a little harder.

-So, to achieve again that same effect, the `Dockerfile` recipe would have to delete the tests files after copying the source files, which is harder, but doable.
+Also, I had to include a new dependency `pytest-pythonpath` and create a `pytest.ini` to get the django settings to be found, it didn't find on their own.

 ## Deploy